peteruhnak/plantuml-autosave/README.md

 # plantuml-autosave

-Automatically save a PlantUML source file as a PNG image in the same location as the source file.
+Atom plugin for automatic saving PlantUML files as PNG images in the same location as the source files.